stetewsky/swirl/Coursera-FAQ.md

 As of January 2016 this page is changing rapidly to adapt to the new Coursera on-demand platform.
 If you are a Coursera student and you are having issues please report them by emailing us: info@swirlstats.com.

+---

+## Information below applies only to the session-based Coursera courses.

+---

 ***